noorulhuda789/Scraping/README.md

 This Python project utilizes Beautiful Soup for efficient parsing and (optionally) Selenium for handling dynamic elements to scrape data from the Smash Word website.
 The scraped data can be sorted using customizable algorithms and searched based on specific criteria.

-## Ethical Considerations

-- Always respect website terms of service and robots.txt guidelines.
-- Implement rate limiting and polite scraping practices to avoid overloading the server.
-- Consider the potential impact of your scraping on the website's performance and stability.

 ## Installation

 1. Clone this repository: